abdukhashimov/python-django-simple-roadmap/README.md

 ![PythonDjango](python-django.png)

-### The road map to become successful Nodejs engineer
+### The road map to become successful Python-Django engineer

 #### I am assuming that you already have following knowladge